AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Conditionals.md

 }
 else if (1 == 2)
 {
-    //Not executed even though the if statement is false, because 1 does not equal 2 System.Console.WriteLine("Hmm, the item may be a book...");
+    //Not executed even though the first if statement is false, because 1 does not equal 2 System.Console.WriteLine("Hmm, the item may be a book...");
 }
 else